Last updated (10:30am AEDT)

 332 GFLOPs per node

 |4915 GFLOPs per node|

 The computing charge rate on Gadi is 2.0 service units (SU) per cpu-hour.
 This rate broadly reflects Gadi's performance relative to Raijin.

 All NCI allocations for 2020, including NCMAS, will be on Gadi only.

 Compute allocations on Gadi are managed by stakeholder scheme managers, as on Raijin.
 Check this page - https://nci.org.au/scheme-managers - to identify your scheme manager.

 Compute allocations on Gadi will apply to projects, as on Raijin.

-In 2019 Q4, all active projects will be given Gadi compute quotas which match (pro-rata) their 2019 Q3 or Q4 Raijin allocations.
+In 2019 Q4, all active projects will be given Gadi compute quotas which match (pro-rata) their 2019 Q4 Raijin allocations.

 During the Gadi pre-production period, compute (job) accounting on Raijin and Gadi will be independent.